 5 Famous People Who Were Fired Before Becoming Successful

-If you've been fired, you know how emotionally debilitating that pink slip can be.
+If you've been fired, you know how emotionally devastating that pink slip can be.
 Even if you didn't do anything wrong, being let go feels like being judged and found wanting.
-If you did get fired for cause, well, that sense of failure is likely to be intensified.
+If you did get fired for cause, well, that sense of failure is likely to be even more intense.

 Before you beat yourself up, though, you should know that you're in good company.
 Some of the world's most successful people – the folks who invented our favorite gadgets, built the world's most successful brands, and make the greatest impact on society – lost their jobs before (and sometimes even after) becoming the household names they are today.